CloudsDocker/cloudsdocker.github.io/_posts/2022/202203/2022-03-23-Gradle-Errors-Bible.md

 category: tech
 ---

 > People are smarter than you think.
-Give them a chance to rpove themeselves.
+Give them a chance to prove themselves.

 # Unknown host 'repo.maven.apache.org'.
 You may need to adjust the proxy settings in Gradle.
 This error normally happen if your project is within company's firewall.